By Donnamarie Leemann – Head of Marketing at Adarve Translations

 I am a messenger.
 Please don’t shoot me.
 Adriana is a translator: more power to her and her co-workers.
 We rarely celebrate the easily accessible and simple modern Rosetta Stone that translators are.
 We should do.

 They not only make possible rapid and affordable translations.
 Without them, the reporting of world news and the exercise of international commerce, diplomacy and much more would be impossible.

 Donnamarie Leemann, La Chaux-de-Fonds, Switzerland

-About the Author: Donnamarie Leemann is an artist and writer who has for many years contributed to the BBC and to many other public forums, and who collaborates at present with Adarve Translations as Head of Marketing.
+Adriana Adarve is the owner of Adarve Translations and is fluent in three languages (English, Spanish & French), as well as pluricultural, multi-cultural, plurilingual and multilingual.
+Donnamarie Leemann is an artist and writer who has for many years contributed to the BBC and to many other public forums, and who collaborates at present with Adarve Translations as Head of Marketing.